mierau/playdate-animatedimage/README.md

 ## `AnimatedImage.new(image_table_path, options)`
 Create a new `AnimatedImage`.

 `image_table_path` can be a path to either a simple image, an image table, or a GIF.
+You can also pass an image table if you already have one loaded.
 `options` is a table of optional settings for your `AnimatedImage`.
 `options.delay` is the amount of time to delay (in milliseconds) before moving to the next frame.
 `options.loop` is a boolean which enables or disables looping of the animation.